Common values and the rule of law: cornerstones of EU action

 - The Charter of Fundamental Rights of the European Union was solemnly proclaimed by the European Parliament, the Council and the Commission in Nice in 2000.

-- The fundamental values of the European Union were enshrined in the Lisbon Treaty, which entered into force on 1 December 2009, and in the Charter of Fundamental Rights.
-The Charter thus became legally binding.
+The fundamental values of the European Union are enshrined in the EU treaties and in the Charter of Fundamental Rights of the EU.
+The Charter has been legally binding since 2009.

 Read more about shared values and the rule of law